iceMBD/Warsaw-Exchange-stock-market-WIG20-CSV-GPW-QuantSandbox/README.md

 ---------------

+# 📬 Custom Data & Contact

-if you Looking for GPW historical CSV data (2020–present)?
-Email me for a quote on the full market or specific companies.
+If you require historical CSV data for all companies listed on the Warsaw Stock Exchange (GPW), or specific tickers, from 2020 to the present, please send me an email for a custom quote: **[mbd.boox@gmail.com]**